dverite/permuteseq/README.md

 smallest even number of bits that can represent the input range.
 For example, the range [-1000,1000] contains 2001 values, just below 2^11=2048, but since 11 is uneven, the block is rounded up to 12 bits wide.
-Choosing a block comparable in size to the input range is essential to reduce the number of cycle-walking iterations.
+The fact that the algorithm chooses a block comparable in size to the input range is essential to reduce the number of cycle-walking iterations.